-Binding.
+- Binding.
 A central issue in the POPLMark challenge was reasoning about variable binding.
-In the past decade, significant progress has been made in implementing libraries and tools for working with binders in general-purpose proof assistants such as Coq and Agda, (e.g., (Chlipala, 2008; Aydemir & Weirich, 2010; Felty & Momigliano, 2012; Lee et al., 2012; Schäfer et al., 2014)), exploring different foundations (see, e.g., (Licata & Harper, 2009; Pouillard & Pottier, 2010)), as well as extending the power of HOAS-based systems such as Abella and Beluga (e.g., (Cave & Pientka, 2012; Wang et al., 2013)).
+In the past decade, significant progress has been made in implementing libraries and tools for working with binders in general-purpose proof assistants such as Coq and Agda, (e.g., (Chlipala, 2008; Aydemir & Weirich, 2010; Felty & Momigliano, 2012; Lee et al., 2012; Schäfer et al., 2014)), exploring different foundations (see, e.g., (Licata & Harper, 2009; Pouillard & Pottier, 2010)), as well as extending the power of HOAS-based systems such as Abella and Beluga (e.g., (Cave & Pientka, 2012; Cave & Pientka, 2013; Wang et al., 2013)).
 Our benchmark aims to see how these systems fare when presented with a greater variety of issues that occur in the presence of binders, beyond the mere syntactical representation of the binding structures: we refer here to context extensions, properties of contexts such as weakening and exchange, simultaneous substitutions and renamings.
-And in fact, the process of mechanizing our benchmark in Agda, Beluga, and Coq has led to progress in all three of the tested systems and libraries in this regard.
+And in fact, the process of mechanizing our benchmark in Agda, Beluga, and Coq has led to progress in all three of the tested systems and libraries in this regard. - Complex inductions.
+The POPLMark challenge focused on syntactic inductive proofs, in particular type soundness.
+In contrast, our benchmark involves the more challenging principles of lexicographic induction and induction that is stable under exchange of variables.
+The accessibility definition of strong normalization used in the first half of the challenge requires an inductive type with infinite branching.
+Finally, formalizing the logical relation involves a non-strictly positive, yet stratified definition, that is, a relation defined inductively on one of the indices.